Right now only, you can buy the course for a 10% discount.

 AML stages: placement, layering, and integration-explained

-Attackers always follow a strict plan for money-related crimes.
-Digital and public leverages force intruders to find more sophisticated ways for successful illegal activity.
-That’s why many schemes have been operated for years.
+Attackers always follow a strict plan for money laundering crimes.
+Digital and public leverages force intruders to find more sophisticated ways to successfully operate illegally, disrupting the legitimate financial system.
+That’s why many money laundering scheme have been operated for years.
 Unfortunately, it contributes to bribery, narco or human trafficking, chemical / biological weapon sales, and other dark side of humanity.

 Exploring the 3 Stages of Anti-Money Laundering

-The money laundering process 3 stages include placement, layering, and integration.
+The process 3 stages of money laundering include placement, layering, and integration.
 Every part of the cycle creates obstacles to the disclosure of funds sources.
 In the end of the day, people see luxury assets, industrial or commercial investments, and other markers of high-earning leaders.
 Sumptuous lifestyles dazzle online users but don’t fall into this.
-Cars and yachts could have unacceptable origins.
-Intruders value expensive things, images, and power, closing their eyes on sacrifices, such as the health and lives of affected victims.
-3 stages of money laundering examples will help to understand the essence of dirty financial resources.

-Explained 3 AML Stages: Placement, Layering, & Integration
+Explained 3 Stages of Anti Money Laundering: Placement, Layering, & Integration

 Placement